Skip to content

 24h 24h

-Detection Metrics: Set the metrics for detection data.
-Supports setting the data volume of specified data generated by all/single testing tasks in the current workspace as the detection metric.
+Detection Metrics: Set the metrics for the detection data.
+Supports setting the data volume of specified data generated by all or a single testing task within the current workspace as the detection metric.

 Field Description

-Test Type Includes HTTP, TCP, ICMP, WEBSOCKET four types of tests.
+Test Type Includes four test types: HTTP, TCP, ICMP, WEBSOCKET.

-Test Address Supports monitoring all or single testing tasks in the current workspace's Synthetic Tests.
+Test Address Supports monitoring all or a single testing task within the current workspace's Synthetic Tests.

-Dimensions Any string type (keyword) field in the configuration data can be selected as a detection dimension.
+Dimension Any string type (keyword) field in the configuration data can be selected as a detection dimension.
 Currently, up to three fields can be selected as detection dimensions.
 By combining multiple detection dimension fields, a specific detection object can be determined.
-Guance will determine whether the statistical metrics of a detection object meet the threshold of the trigger condition.
-If the condition is met, an event will be generated.
+Guance will determine whether the statistical metrics corresponding to a detection object meet the threshold of the trigger condition.
+If the condition is met, an event is generated.

-Filters Filters the detection metric data based on metric tags to limit the data range.
-One or more tag filters, fuzzy matches, and fuzzy non-matches can be added.
+Filter Filters the data of the detection metrics based on metric tags, thereby limiting the data scope of the detection.
+One or more tag filters, fuzzy matching, and fuzzy non-matching filter conditions can be added.

-You can perform query statistics on testing tasks based on four different test types through keyword search or tag filtering.
+You can query and count testing tasks based on four different test types through keyword search or tag filtering.

-In addition to simple queries, expression queries are also supported.
+In addition to simple queries, expression query methods can also be used.

 Trigger Conditions

-Set the trigger conditions for alert levels: You can configure any one of the trigger conditions for emergency, important, warning, or normal.
+Set the trigger conditions for alert levels: You can arbitrarily configure one of the trigger conditions: Critical, Important, Warning, or Normal.

 Configure trigger conditions and severity.
-When the query result has multiple values, an event will be generated if any value meets the trigger condition.
+When the query result contains multiple values, an event is generated if any value satisfies the trigger condition.

 For more details, refer to Event Level Description.

-If continuous trigger judgment is enabled, you can configure the system to generate an event after the trigger condition is met multiple times in a row.
+If Consecutive Trigger Judgment is enabled, you can configure that an event is triggered again after the trigger condition is met for a consecutive number of times.
 The maximum limit is 10 times.

 Bulk Alert Protection